 Aroma: 6.0 – That’s nice and sweet, and has just enough of that agave tang to be quite enjoyable.

-Manliness: 3.0 – Sorry but with a name like Margaritaville, the idea of this being anything close to manly.
+Honesty: 3.0 – Sorry but with a name like Margaritaville, the idea of this being anything, but a Jimmy Buffet cash-in is long gone.
 Not that there’s anything wrong with that, but it falls here.

 w/ Lime: 6.0 – It makes an okay shooter here when that aftertaste is lime.